scaredginger/meta-twitch/README.md

 # Unihack 2018

-## fantasy-tube
+## Meta Twitch
-Fantasy sports, but with YouTube
+Fantasy sports, but with twitch

+(Most of the development is on the player-ui branch)